 Heroin in its pure form is a white, bitter-tasting powder.
 However, when manufactured for illicit sale, the drug can be diluted with various other additives, like sugar or caffeine, and can have a rock-like appearance.
 Based on what is used to expand the product, the color of heroin may be gray, brown, or even black.

 The drug can be injected, smoked or snorted.

-If you or a loved one is suffering with heroin addiction it does not have to be a death sentence.
-However, it is important to seek help immediately before it lead to an overdose or other serious irreversible condition.
-Get help by calling our Drug Rehab Treatment Centers at 877-855-3470 or filling out the form below.
+If you or a loved one is suffering with heroin addiction, it does not have to be a death sentence.
+However, it is important to seek professional heroin addiction treatment immediately, before the addiction leads to an overdose or other serious, irreversible condition.
+Get help by calling our drug rehab treatment center at 877-855-3470 or filling out the form below.
 We have the tools and the expertise to help, including counseling and dual-diagnosis assistance.